Roborock products have evolved through the years, and the S7 MaxV Ultra is its culmination.

 Roborock’s pad cleaning mechanism is different from products like the Narwal T10.

-The Roborock design is decent at keeping the pad clean (check the photo above).
+The Roborock design keeps the pad clean (check the photo above).

 This feature makes it a hands-free product since a second vacuum inside the dock empties the dustbin after every run.